 Each side of the communication uses buffer pools with equal size buffers to communicate.
 Two such pools are used for sending and receiving data for each channel.
 For receiving operations, all the buffers are posted at the beginning to the fabric.
 For transmitting messages, the buffers are filled with messages and posted to the fabric for transmission.
-After the transmission is complete the buffer is added back to the pool.
+After the transmit is complete the buffer is added back to the pool.
 The message receive and transmission completions are discovered using the completion queues.
-Individual buffer sizes are kept relatively large to accommodate the largest messages, the message is divided in to pieces and put into multiple buffers.
-Every network message carries the length of the total message and this information can be used to assemble the pieces.
+Individual buffer sizes are kept relatively large to accommodate the largest messages expected.
+If the buffer size is not enough for a single message, the message is divided in to pieces and put into multiple buffers.
+The message itself carry the length of the overall message and this information can be used to assemble the pieces if they are divided.